slawlor/ractor/docs/actor-macros.md

 the macro can find its type; `_` fields are therefore only supported when using an explicit enum.
 The optional visibility defaults to private and can be any normal Rust visibility, such as `pub(crate)`.
 Generated enums currently do not support generic actor implementations.

+Textual documentation comments (`///`, `/** ... */`, and `#[doc = ...]`) on message and RPC
+handlers are copied to the corresponding generated variants while remaining on the methods.
+Conditional `cfg` and textual documentation attributes retain their structure.
+Other method attributes are not copied, and explicit message enums remain entirely caller-owned.
+Copied links and code examples are documented in the enum variant's context, so write them as message documentation rather than method-specific implementation notes.

 The unit-form RPC attribute above describes a request with no payload.
 The generated enum still contains the reply port, so `Read` becomes `Read(RpcReplyPort<i64>)`.
 A tuple or struct RPC pattern